How to Install Video Kiosk

 About permissions

-For that reason, we recommend that you grant all of the permission so that you don’t run into problems with features you have inadvertently disabled by denying the run time permission request.
+For that reason, we recommend that you grant all of the permissions so that you don’t run into problems with features you have inadvertently disabled by denying the run time permission request.

 Configuring Video Kiosk